chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

 -----------------------------------------------------
 .. tag handler_type_start

-A start handler is not loaded into the chef-client run from a recipe, but is instead listed in the client.rb file using the ``start_handlers`` attribute.
-The start handler must be installed on the node and be available to the chef-client prior to the start of the chef-client run.
+A start handler is not loaded into the Chef Infra Client run from a recipe, but is instead listed in the client.rb file using the ``start_handlers`` attribute.
+The start handler must be installed on the node and be available to the Chef Infra Client prior to the start of the Chef Infra Client run.
 Use the **chef-client** cookbook to install the start handler.

-Start handlers are made available to the chef-client run in one of the following ways:
+Start handlers are made available to the Chef Infra Client run in one of the following ways:

-* By adding a start handler to the **chef-client** cookbook, which installs the handler on the node so that it is available to the chef-client at the start of the chef-client run
+* By adding a start handler to the **chef-client** cookbook, which installs the handler on the node so that it is available to the Chef Infra Client at the start of the Chef Infra Client run
 * By adding the handler to one of the following settings in the node's client.rb file: ``start_handlers``

 .. end_tag